arslanyzl/Logs_Analysis_Project/README.md

   ```
   3. Change directory to /vagrant.

-  4. To load the data, use the command
+  4. To load the data, use the command in terminal
   ```
     psql -d news -f newsdata.sql
   ```